 We do offer telephone support during standard business hours.
 You can feel very comfortable leaving us a message if we are not available to immediately answer your corset questions.
 We will get back to you as quickly as possible.

 We do have a toll free telephone number.
 This number is available to customers in the USA and Canada and is 1-888-5CORSET (888-526-7738).
 If you live outside this area please call us at 1-503-954-1899.

 Many of our corset styles are available in Plus Sizes.
 If you do not see your size listed please contact us so that we can help in your corset selection.

+Yes, we are very pleased to make corsets for any gender.
 Many of our corset styles are available in Transgender sizing.
-If you do not see your size listed please contact us so that we can help.
+If you do not see your size listed, or would like to have a corset made to your unique measurements, please contact us so that we can help.
 We are very happy to help you in your selection process.